earthly/earthly/docs/README.md

 ![Earthly fits between language-specific tooling and the CI](img/integration-diagram.png)

-Earthly's syntax is kinda like Dockerfile and Makefile had a baby.

 Earthly has a number of key features.
+It has a familiar syntax (it's like Dockerfile and Makefile had a baby).
 Everything runs on containers, so your builds run the same on your laptop as they run in CI or on your colleague's laptop.
 Strong isolation also gives you easy to use parallelism, with no strings attached.
 You can also import dependencies from other directories or other repositories with ease, making Earthly great for large [mono-repo builds](./examples/monorepo.md) that span a vast directory hierarchy; but also for [multi-repo setups](./examples/multirepo.md) where builds might depend on each other across repositories.

 One of the key principles of Earthly is that the best build tooling of a specific language is built by the community of that language itself.
 Earthly does not intend to replace that tooling, but rather to leverage and augment it.